-Catherine of Siena 1347-80 Italian Saint Patron saint of Italy, known for her holiness and asceticism.
+Catherine of Siena 1347-80 Italian Saint Catherine was born in Siena and became the patron saint of Italy, known for her holiness and asceticism.
 When Florence was placed under an interdict by the pope Catherine went to Avignon, France, to bring back the pope to Italy and to promote a crusade.

 Her writings, known as the 'Dialogo', record her ecstatic experiences